ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 to CT Gossip.
 SCTs issued by locally added logs MUST NOT be reported via SCT Feedback.

-If a certificate is validated by SCTs issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
+If a certificate is validated by SCTs that are issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
 If it does so, the client MUST include the full path of certificates chaining to the local trust anchor in